redeyejedi31/VirginMediaHub5/README.md

 ## Example Queries

 #### Ping Servers
-When performing a Ping (ICMP) or Traceroute, it will create a job, the sequence is to POST, GET and DELETE.
-A further job cannot be created until the previous have been deleted.
+Ping (ICMP) and Traceroute operations create jobs requiring a POST, GET, and DELETE sequence.
+A new job cannot be initiated until the previous one is completed and deleted.
 ```console
 curl --location --request POST 'http://192.168.0.1/rest/v1/system/diagnostics/ping/jobs' \
 --header 'Token: Bearer e7a3c625616b8ad58493e1a9c91181c3' \